-Traditional approaches mainly address the development needs of a leader today, for example, IQ, EQ and behaviors.
+Traditional approaches are mainly behavior summary or IQ and EQ tools.
 However, each person is an integrated 6Q system.
-Complexity and uncertainty often require the whole 6Q system to handle.
-Without knowing the rest of the system, it is hard to get to the root causes, anticipate the development needs of a leader tomorrow, and take early action.
+Without knowing the rest of the system, it is hard to get to the root causes of complexity or anticipate the development needs of a leader tomorrow.
 When unprepared elements become significant, it is almost inevitable to do damage control.

 Know Yourself Ahead

-The first two items define if the CEOs are on the right track with the right tools, which is to be good.
-The rest determine if they can be their best, build enduring greatness, develop level five leadership, and become an exceptional CEO, which is to be great.
+The first two items define if the CEOs can be good.
+The rest determine if they can build enduring greatness, develop level five leadership, and become an exceptional CEO, which is to be great.
 These are an executive’s base line.
-There are usually some gaps to a goal.
 Once the goal is clear, we can anticipate or evaluate the gaps (development needs of a leader) and potential issues, solutions, alternatives, costs, etc.

-How Can CEOs Go from Good to Great Efficiently by Knowing Self Ahead?
+How Can CEOs Go from Good to Great Efficiently?

 Each step involves many underground works.
 To focus on the big picture is the first step to go from good to great and develop level five leadership.
-Let’s explore what can cause CEOs to “miss a big picture” and how they can grow efficiently.
+Let’s explore what can make CEOs “miss the big picture” and how to manage efficiently.

 1. Focus on the Big Picture